 (2) Obtaining and documenting customer consent.
 The utility must obtain prior written or electronic consent to provide prescribed information in electronic form (customer consent).
 The customer consent must be obtained directly from the customer of record and comply with the following:

-(a) The consent section on the document, screen, or web page may also offer the customer separate, individual opportunities to consent to:
+(a) The consent section on the document, screen, or web page may also offer the customer separate, individual opportunities to consent to any other services offered under the gas utility’s tariff:

-(i) Paperless billing.

-(ii) Automatic payment services.

-(iii) Equal payment plan.

-No other information may be combined on the same document, screen or web page except company contact information.
 The customer must personally check each box or space giving his or her consent to one or more services.
 Each service requires a separate, affirmative consent.
 The consent screen must not have the consent box or space already filled in.

-(b) The utility must retain a record of the customer's consent as a part of the customer's account records as evidence of the customer's consent to receive selected documents in electronic form, or to participate in paperless billing or automatic payment services or to participate in the utility's equal payment service.
+(b) The utility must retain a record of the customer's consent to receive electronic communications as a part of the customer's account records.

 (c) Documentation of the consent must be made available to the customer and to the commission at no charge, if requested.